Driver Fatigue Car Accident Lawyers in Augusta

 Drowsy driving accidents are very common, but often go unreported because drivers don’t admit that they were fatigued.
 There is no test to see if someone was driving drowsy.
 However, a lawyer will carefully investigate the accident to determine if there were signs of drowsy driving.

 For example, if a driver fell asleep at the wheel and caused an accident, there may not be signs that they tried to brake, such as skid marks.
 We can also use evidence like cell phone records to determine if the driver had been driving for a very long period of time.
-A lawyer will help thoroughly investigate your accident and ensure that no evidence is left out.
+A personal injury lawyer in Augusta will help thoroughly investigate your accident and ensure that no evidence is left out.

-If you have been in a car accident, you may be feeling stressed, overwhelmed, and unsure of next steps.
+If you have been in a car accident, you may be feeling stressed, overwhelmed, and unsure of the next steps.
 Adverse parties such as insurance companies may be making it difficult for you to pay your medical bills or make vehicle repairs.
 An experienced fatigued driver accident attorney will help take this burden off of your shoulders while you rest and recover from your accident.